IraitzM/qc-handbook/parts/algorithms/adiabatic.md

 # Adiabatic Theorem {.unnumbered}

 Adiabatic Quantum Computing (AQC) is a model of computation that uses quantum-mechanical processes operating under adiabatic conditions.
+It is the main mechanism quantum computers use to obtain the minimum energy or ground state for a given problem, and it is the main approach we use to solve hard combinatorial optimization problems [@Albash_2018].

-This model employs continuous-time evolution of a quantum state $|\psi(t)\rangle$ from a well-defined initial value to compute a final observed value.
-The evolution is modeled by the Schrödinger equation
+This type of quantum computing is based on continuous-time evolution of a quantum state $|\psi(t)\rangle$ from a well-defined initial value to compute a final observed value.
+The evolution is modeled by the time-dependent [Schrödinger equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation)

 $$
 i\hbar \frac{\partial|\psi(t)\rangle}{\partial t}= H(t)|\psi(t)\rangle